wireapp/wire-webapp/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

+## Screenshots/Screencast (for UI changes)

-## Checklist before requesting a review
+## Checklist

-- [ ] I have performed a self-review of my code.
+- [ ] PR has been self reviewed by the author;
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] Hard-to-understand areas of the code have been commented;
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] If it is a core feature, unit tests have been added;

-- [ ] If it has UI changes, I have added screenshots/screencast.
+### Important details for the reviewers

+(Delete this section if unnecessary)

+- use (x) data
+- can be reviewed commit-by-commit
+- be sure to look at ...